zorik9/lombok-automatic-installer/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to to test your code before opening pull requests.
+Please make sure to test your code before opening pull requests.

-Right now we support only windows machines.
-I would like to extend the support to UNIX and MAC machines, as well.
+Right now we support only windows machines and eclipse.
+I would like to extend the support to UNIX and MAC machines, and more development environments as well.